 Step 3: File a police report (within 24 hours)

 File a report with your local police department.
-You may need the police report number to dispute fraudulent accounts with banks and creditors.
+You may need the report number to dispute fraudulent accounts with banks and creditors.
 Many departments allow online filing.

 Step 4: Contact affected companies (within 24 hours)